Frequently asked questions

 Peter founded the organization bearing the same name to advance the book’s ideas.
 In 2013, Charlie Bresler, formerly president of a large U.S. apparel company, approached Peter about expanding The Life You Can Save.
 Charlie and his wife, Diana, provided funding for TLYCS to become a registered 501c3 charity, and Charlie began serving as the organization’s non-salaried Executive Director.
 Since then, the organization has worked to inspire people to help the world’s poor, and empower them to make the greatest impact possible.
 You can read more about our organization here.

-- expanding operations into Australia and the UK, and
+expanding operations into Australia and the UK,

 Please read our Annual Reports for more details about our year-to-year accomplishments.